History of Timor-Leste: Pre-colonial history

 The island of Timor was populated as part of the human migrations that have shaped Australasia more generally.
 As of 2019, the oldest traces of human settlement are 43,000 to 44,000 years old, and were found in the Laili cave in Manatuto Municipality.
 These early settlers had high-level maritime skills, and by implication the technology needed to make ocean crossings to reach Australia and other islands, as they were catching and consuming large numbers of big deep sea fish such as tuna.
 One of the oldest fish hooks in the world, dated between 16,000 and 23,000 years old, was excavated at the Jerimalai cave.
 It is believed that survivors from three waves of migration still live in the country.
 The first is described by anthropologists as people of the Veddo-Australoid type.

 Around 3000 BC, a second migration brought Melanesians.
 The earlier Veddo-Australoid peoples withdrew at this time to the mountainous interior.
 Finally, proto-Malays arrived from south China and north Indochina.
 Timorese origin myths tell of ancestors that sailed around the eastern end of Timor arriving on land in the south.

 These multiple waves of migrations combined with the mountainous geography of the island led to a diverse mix of languages and culture.
-What is now East Timor was split between up to 46 kingdoms.
+What is now Timor-Leste was split between up to 46 kingdoms.
 However, there was little influence from the large Islamic Javanese powers to the west.